Form exports

 Preview your CSV data in a table, pick the right columns, and instantly see trends and patterns as a chart.
 Great for quick reports, one-off analysis, and data sanity checks.

-Open CSV VisualizerPreview rows, choose columns, and visualize CSV data in the browser.
+Open CSV VisualizerPreview rows, detect numeric columns, and summarize the selected series.

 No numeric values found for the selected Y axis.